enricolucia/gulp-framework-dep/README.md

 gulp.task('default', function() {
   return frameworkDep({
+       // any framework in your project you depend on
-      //framework: 'mvc-sample'
+       framework: 'mvc-sample'
        //path to .bowerrc
        cwd: './',
        //bower folders where to pick files
        directory: './bower_components',